 They sit around the base of your penis and therefore provide support to your erections.
-Therefore they are super important for getting and maintaining erections.
+As a result, they are super important for getting and maintaining erections.

-Hence, if you have weak pelvic floor muscles, you will normally have weaker support for your erections.
+Hence, if you have weak pelvic floor muscles, you will normally find it more difficult to get, and also to keep erections.

 By doing Kegel exercises, you can strengthen your pelvic floor muscles.

 One research report went as far as recommending that Kegel exercises should be the first line treatment for erectile dysfunction.
-Meaning, that Kegel muscles should be the first remedy to be applied.
+Meaning, that Kegel exercises should be the first remedy to be applied.

-Some men have even reported that these muscles can help you control ejaculations, and make orgasms more intense.
+Some men have even reported that exercising these muscles can help control ejaculations, and make orgasms more intense.

 So how do you do Kegel exercises?
 And how do you identify these muscles?